 A moderate number of low-rep sets provide a blend of intensity and volume, which has always been associated with size and strength gains.
-Almost any combination will work: five sets of five, six sets of four, or eight sets of three all allow you to put some work in with big, challenging loads, and that’s as much math as any meathead should have to do in the gym.
+Almost any combination will work: five sets of five, six sets of four, or eight sets of three all allow you to put some work in with big, challenging loads.

 The first time you perform the workout, you’ll hit 25 reps for the main lifts by completing five sets of five, as shown.
 If you repeat the workout, perform six sets of four reps.
 In the next session, do eight sets of three.
 Do not perform this workout more than twice a week, and allow at least three days before repeating it.
 On each lift that you use the 25-rep rule for, spend the first three or four sets warming up so that only the last two are done with heavy weights.